Where to start? At 28 we get married, at 29 get our first child and at 30 we welcome twins.

 I can’t say that I knew, at least not before the doctor’s prognosis.
 Thing is, I occasionally thought he was a fluid child.

 Yeah, I don’t know how else to put it.
 I would hold him, and he would slouch.
 His twin sister on the other hand was firm and all bubbly- but again children are different so I would brush it off.
 But truth is, you can only brush it off for so long when you have twins.
 You notice all the differences and compare milestones.
 As a Mom, there is also that connection with your child that will tell you when something is (probably) off.
 I had that uncomfortable feeling that would just not go away.
 So on one evening (and several others to come) I told my husband that maybe, we needed to get the little boy checked.
 His first opinion was that we probably needed to be a bit more patient with the baby.
-The feeling that maybe something was off did not go away.
+But that did not make the feeling that maybe something was off go away.
 At some point, you feel like you are just being paranoid and really need to be a bit more patient with your child.

 Anywho, I came home from work one day, strapped him on my back and took him to the hospital.
 I walked there… it was not that far; but it was not near either.